JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-10-26-kotlin-fp-1-monad-stack.md

 **That does not necessarily mean it’s a bad thing or it can’t succeed**.
 It provides very interesting benefits like the ones we explained on the previous post, so it deservers a try and some investigation at least.
 I suggest you to do so and get into this, since you will notice you are a better developer when you end up understanding it, as I did. 😊

-So big hugs for readying this **TL;DR** and stay tuned for the next chapter, where we will use something really cool called **Monad Transformers** to simplify the nested types!
-That’s what a real Functional Programing dev would do to iterate on this, most likely.
+So thanks for reading this **TL;DR** and stay tuned for the next chapter, where we will use something really cool called **Monad Transformers** to simplify the nested types hell we got into!

 Remember that you can [add me on Twitter](https://www.twitter.com/JorgeCastilloPr) to know more about this topic and many more.